 Use the justification and approval format at 5153.303-5 to support justifications for other than full and open competition in accordance with the Competition in Contracting Act as implemented in the FAR.
 Contracting officers shall tailor the justification and approval format to accommodate other type justifications in accordance with the FAR approval thresholds and required content.
 Do not use letterhead for this document.
 The approval page is separate from the certifications.

 5153.206-92 Format for Determination and Findings for other than full and open competition.
-(DPC Class Deviation 2024- O0005—Temporary Authorizations for Covered Contracts Related to Ukraine, Taiwan, and Israel).
+(DPCAP Class Deviation 2024- O0005—Temporary Authorizations for Covered Contracts Related to Ukraine, Taiwan, and Israel).

 See AFARS 5153.303-11 for determination and findings sample format.

-5153.206-93 Instructions for Congressional Notification Requirement When Utilizing the Authorities Conferred by paragraphs (B) – (G) of DPC Class Deviation 2024- O0005—Temporary Authorizations for Covered Contracts Related to Ukraine, Taiwan, and Israel; Workload Forecasting Instructions
+5153.206-93 Instructions for Congressional Notification Requirement When Utilizing the Authorities Conferred by paragraphs (B) – (G) of DPCAP Class Deviation 2024- O0005—Temporary Authorizations for Covered Contracts Related to Ukraine, Taiwan, and Israel; Workload Forecasting Instructions

 a.
-When using the authority at paragraph (B) of of DPC Class Devaition 2024- O0005 – Temporary Authoritzation for Covered Contracts Related to Ukraine, Taiwan, and Israel, subparagraph (H)(1) of the class deviation requires written Congressional and DPC notification not later than seven days before contract award.
+When using the authority at paragraph (B) of of DPCAP Class Devaition 2024- O0005 – Temporary Authoritzation for Covered Contracts Related to Ukraine, Taiwan, and Israel, subparagraph (H)(1) of the class deviation requires written Congressional and DPCAP notification not later than seven days before contract award.
 Contracting officers shall use the sample format at AFARS 5153.303-12 for the notification.

 b.
-When using the authorities at paragraphs (B) thorough (G) of DPC Class Devaition 2024- O0005 – Temporary Authoritzation for Covered Contracts Related to Ukraine, Taiwan, and Israel, subparagraph (H)(2) of the class deviation requires written Congressional and DPC notification within seven days after contract award.
+When using the authorities at paragraphs (B) thorough (G) of DPCAP Class Devaition 2024- O0005 – Temporary Authoritzation for Covered Contracts Related to Ukraine, Taiwan, and Israel, subparagraph (H)(2) of the class deviation requires written Congressional and DPCAP notification within seven days after contract award.
 Contracting officers shall use the sample format at AFARS 5153.303-13 for the notification.

 c.
-Contracting Officers shall submit congressional defense and DPC notification for HQDA review, coordination, and/or approval via ETMS2 to the ODASA(P) directorate listed at AFARS 5101.290(b)(1)(ii)(B) within one-day after award in order to meet the congressional defense committee requirement.
+Contracting Officers shall submit congressional defense and DPCAP notification for HQDA review, coordination, and/or approval via ETMS2 to the ODASA(P) directorate listed at AFARS 5101.290(b)(1)(ii)(B) within one-day after award in order to meet the congressional defense committee requirement.
 Furthermore, to forecast workload requirements, the ODASA(P) will task Commands via the Enterprise Task Management Software Solution (ETMS2) bi-weekly to provide a listing of applicable actions.
 A template will be provided in ETMS2 to collect the following information for all applicable actions.

 Program name.